 Please note that JOCR can only publish ten figures in each case report.
 If you have more than ten figures and feel that all are essential to the understanding of the case report, please make this clear in your covering letter, explaining why the figures are needed.
 Figures and tables should be sequentially referenced.
 Authors should include all relevant supporting data with each article.

-Figures should be provided as separate files and should not be included in the main text of the submitted manuscript or include within them the figure legend..
+Figures should be provided as separate files and should not be included in the main text of the submitted manuscript or include within them the figure legend.
+Please cite all the figure numbers in the main text.
 Each figure should comprise only a single file.
 There is no charge for the use of color.

 Authors should make every effort to preserve the anonymity of the patient be removing or concealing any identifiable features, including birthmarks and tattoos.
 Please take extra care with images of the head and face, ensuring that only the relevant features are shown.
 Publication of facial images will be subject to approval by the Editor-in-Chief.